 The study in question was written by Baruch Vainshelboim, Ph.D., who is a clinical exercise physiologist, specializing in pulmonary rehabilitation.
 He is presently working at the Cardiology Division, Veterans Affairs Palo Alto Health Care System/Stanford University, Palo Alto, CA. Vainshelboin published a meta-analysis of studies measuring the safety and effectiveness of masks worn to prevent the spread of COVID-19.
-Dr. Vainshelboim concluded:
+[Notice: in July 2021 the published study was retracted by the publisher] Dr. Vainshelboim concluded:

 The existing scientific evidences challenge the safety and efficacy of wearing facemask as preventive intervention for COVID-19.
 The data suggest that both medical and non-medical facemasks are ineffective to block human-to-human transmission of viral and infectious disease such SARS-CoV-2 and COVID-19, supporting against the usage of facemasks.
 Wearing facemasks has been demonstrated to have substantial adverse physiological and psychological effects.
 These include hypoxia, hypercapnia, shortness of breath, increased acidity and toxicity, activation of fear and stress response, rise in stress hormones, immunosuppression, fatigue, headaches, decline in cognitive performance, predisposition for viral and infectious illnesses, chronic stress, anxiety and depression.
 Long-term consequences of wearing facemask can cause health deterioration, developing and progression of chronic diseases and premature death.
 Governments, policy makers and health organizations should utilize prosper and scientific evidence-based approach with respect to wearing facemasks, when the latter is considered as preventive intervention for public health.